BEPS (Base Erosion and Profit Shifting) - managing the impact on your business

 In 2021, 137 countries in the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (IF) (subsequently increased to 145) reached a landmark agreement on a further approach to reform the international tax framework in response to the increasing challenges relating to taxation of the digital economy, an in particular the increasing ability for businesses to access markets remotely, creating tension in a framework built on the concept of "tax by physical presence", and the so-called "race to the bottom" on corporate tax rates as countries compete for inward investments.

 Pillar One is intended to address the challenges posed by remote access to markets in an increasingly digital economy and has two parts.
 The first part (Amount A) is designed to realign taxing rights with where value is perceived to be created, with rules intended to ensure that a portion of a group’s revenues are taxed in the jurisdiction where goods or services are used or consumed.
-Amount A will only apply to groups with worldwide revenues in excess of €20 billion that also realise a profit margin of at least 10%, with 25% of the profits exceeding the 10% threshold reallocated to market jurisdictions.
-This is expected to apply to approximately 100 businesses globally, although global implementation efforts have experience various challenges.
+Amount A will only apply to groups with worldwide revenues more than €20 billion that also realise a profit margin of at least 10%, with 25% of the profits exceeding the 10% threshold reallocated to market jurisdictions.
+This is expected to apply to approximately 100 businesses globally, although global implementation efforts have experienced various challenges.

 The second part (Amount B) is intended as a simplified and streamlined approach to the application of the arm’s length principle to in-country baseline sales and marketing activities.
 Amount B is intended to reduce transfer pricing disputes and compliance costs, and will be relevant for all businesses operating internationally, irrespective of size.
+Whilst Amount B is not free from international disagreement and implementation challenges, it is possible that it may move forward without Amount A.

 Pillar Two imposes a minimum effective rate of tax on profits of multinational enterprises, in each jurisdiction in which they operate.
 The Pillar Two framework applies to multinational groups, including all constituent entities in those groups, with global revenues above €750 million.